Job - Why Things Go Wrong

 We will find that repeated throughout Scripture.
 To learn more about Anger and how to deal with it, click here.

 And so Samuel's anger was entirely misplaced.
 Was he upset for God's sake, or for his own sake?
 Or was he upset that Israel's first foray into human regency looked to be failing?
-It's hard to say, and in the end doesn't matter, since whatever lay behind his anger, it was not justified in God.
+It's hard to say, and in the end doesn't matter, since whatever lay behind his anger, it was not justified nor did it come from God.

 r) Did Samuel turn God's word "regret" into "reject"?